Boris Klaiman: Club career

-Klaiman was born in Vinnytsia, Soviet Ukraine, and when he was ten months old, immigrated to Israel with his family.
+Klaiman was born in Vinnytsia, Soviet Ukraine, USSR, and when he was ten months old, immigrated to Israel with his family.
 He began his career in the Hapoel Tel Aviv and Hapoel Kfar Saba youth teams, then joined Hapoel Tel Aviv senior team before the 2009–10 season.
 He played on loan at Maccabi Herzliya before returning to Hapoel Kfar Saba.

 Hapoel Kfar Saba

 As a child began to play football in the youth system of Hapoel Tel Aviv, and then moved to the youth department of Hapoel Kfar Saba.
 On 15 August 2008, he made his debut for the first team, in a draw 0–0 against Hapoel Ra'anana at 2008–09.
 At this season Klaiman played 13 games at the first team.